marios/tripleo_ruck_job_tool/README.md

 ```

 You can re-run with --refresh in order to setup the local checkouts required
 for subsequent runs.
-After you are setup, --refresh can be used at will in
+After you are setup, --refresh can be used as needed in
 order to update the local repo checkouts.

 Note that running with --foreva will first also call the repo setup.